StefansProjects/EV3ForESP32/README.md

 # EV3ForESP32

-*Disclaimer*: LEGO®, EV3 and Powered UP are trademarks of the LEGO Group of companies which does not sponsor, authorize or endorse this project.
+*Disclaimer*: LEGO® and Powered UP are trademarks of the LEGO Group of companies which does not sponsor, authorize or endorse this project.

 __EV3ForESP32__ is an ESP32 Arduino libary for using both EV3 sensors and servo motors with an ESP32.
-The inital idea is to use it together with [Legoino](https://github.com/corneliusmunz/legoino) to build a custom Powered UP *compatible* hub which could reuse EV3 motors and sensors.
+The inital idea is to use it together with [Legoino](https://github.com/corneliusmunz/legoino) to build a custom Powered UP *compatible* hub which could reuse EV3 / NXT motors and sensors.

 ## State of the project